Social Audit Statement

 - Planning and Conducting Events

-- 8 parents after completion of the Diploma course in the AVMVK Academy are working as Special Educators in other special Schools and 5 of the parents have joined MNC as Special Educators.
+- 4 parents after completion of the Diploma course in the AVMVK Academy are working as Special Educators in other special Schools and one joined MNC as Special Educator.

 - 9 parents have been appointed as teacher helpers for the current accounting period.